 Special education is overwhelming.
 Your child's unique needs can be met by the school system.
-Let me help you find out how by
+Let me show you how!
+Some of the services I offer are:

 - IEP review